DipankarSethi3012/Spring_Data_Redis/README.md

-# Spring_Data_Redis
+# Spring Data Redis CRUD API with Rate Limiting

 A simple Spring Boot project demonstrating how to connect to Redis and perform all CRUD (Create, Read, Update, Delete) operations using Spring Data Redis.
+**Now includes rate limiting using Bucket4j and Redis!**

 ## Features

 - Connects to a Redis database
-- Implements CRUD operations for your data model
+- Implements CRUD operations for the `User` model
+- REST API endpoints for Create, Read, Update, Delete
+- Rate limiting: restricts clients to 5 requests per minute per IP
-- Written entirely in Java
+- Written in Java (Spring Boot)
-- Easily extendable for additional models or endpoints
+- Easily extendable for more models or endpoints

 ## Prerequisites

-- Java 8 or higher
+- Java 21 or higher
-- Redis server running locally or remotely
+- Redis server running locally (`localhost:6379`) or remotely
-- Maven (for building the project)
+- Maven

 ## Getting Started